KenShabby/KenShabby/README.md

 # Brendan Coen

 I've been taking a mile wide, inch deep approach to getting back into tech.
-Realized I didn't know how CIDR notation worked, so I figured it out and in the process of going down the rabbit hole, earned myself the CompTIA Network+ and Security+ certs.
+Realized I didn't know how CIDR notation worked, so I figured it out and in the process of going down the rabbit hole, earned myself the CompTIA Network+ (Dec.
+'24) and Security+ (Jan.
+'25) certs.

 Otherise, I'm spending my time working on tuning my Python and C++ skills until some other avenue grabs my attention.